maxsonBraunLab/cutTag-pipeline/README.md

 1. Edit runtime configuration in the file `config.yml`:

+   - Specify whether or not to trim adapters from raw reads to improve downstream alignment rate.
+You can decide based on adapter content in the sequencing core's FastQC reports.

+   - Specify whether or not to use IGG for peak calling.

    - Specify the path to the bowtie2 index for the genome you are aligning to.

    - Specify the path to the fastq screen configuration file.